katrinayfmei/Competitive-Programing/README.md

-# Canadian Computing Competition Practice
+# Competitive Programing
 Practice for Waterloo Canadian Computing Competition.
 Completed in Java and Python.
 Used DMOJ grader